-Tyler Harrison is an American composer of numerous works for solo instruments, chamber ensembles, orchestra, wind ensemble, and symphonic band.
-He has had performances with the Contra Costa Wind Symphony, the University of Colorado Wind Symphony and Symphonic Band, the University of Arizona Wind Symphony, the Minot State University Concert Band, the University of Puget Sound Wind Symphony, the Manhattan School of Music Philharmonia, the CalArts Chamber Orchestra, Music Nova at University of Missouri-Kansas City, the Playground Ensemble, and more.
+Tyler Harrison is an American composer of works for solo instruments, chamber ensembles, orchestra, wind ensemble, and symphonic band.
+He has had performances with the San Francisco State University Wind Ensemble, the Contra Costa Wind Symphony, the University of Colorado Wind Symphony and Symphonic Band, the University of Arizona Wind Symphony, the Minot State University Concert Band, the University of Puget Sound Wind Symphony, the Manhattan School of Music Philharmonia, the CalArts Chamber Orchestra, Music Nova at University of Missouri-Kansas City, the Playground Ensemble, and more.

 As a composer, Tyler has received many honors and awards.
 In 2012, his Concerto for Piano, Winds, and Percussion was awarded the George Lynn Prize for Best Composition for Wind Ensemble at the University of Colorado.
 A year later, his piano concerto was selected for performance out of over 70 submissions for the 2014 SCI Region VIII Conference at University of Puget Sound in Tacoma, Washington.